joaogmmoreira/delivery_app/README.md

 # Delivery App

-This project is a web application built using React.js.
-It appears to be an e-commerce platform with different user roles such as customer, seller, and admin.
-The application uses react-router-dom for routing.
+This project is a comprehensive web application designed to facilitate the process of online food ordering and delivery.
+It is built using React.js for the frontend and Node.js for the backend, providing a full-stack solution for an e-commerce platform.

+The application supports different user roles, including customers, sellers, and administrators, each with their own unique functionalities and views.
+This allows for a wide range of interactions and transactions within the platform, from placing and managing orders to overseeing the entire operation.

+Frontend
+The frontend of the application is built with React.js, a popular JavaScript library for building user interfaces.
+It uses react-router-dom for routing, allowing for seamless navigation between different components and views.

+Backend
-The backend of this project is structured around a MSC architecture, where each controller handles a specific part of the application's functionality.
+The backend of the application is structured around a Model-Service-Controller (MSC) architecture.
+Each controller handles a specific part of the application's functionality, ensuring a clean and organized codebase.
+The backend handles tasks such as user authentication, data management, and server responses.

+The backend also interacts with a database to store and retrieve data.
+This includes user information, product details, order statuses, and more.
+The backend uses Sequelize, a promise-based Node.js ORM, for easy data manipulation and query execution.

 ## Features